dhigley6/PAX2/README.md

 estimated_xray_x = deconvolver.deconvolved_x
 ```

-The variables have the same definitions as for LRFisterGrid.
+The variables have the same definitions as for `LRFisterGrid`.

 ### Assessing Convergence